mohanadalerwy-gif/barberbook/replit.md

 ## Overview

 BarberBook is a minimalistic barber booking application that connects customers with nearby barbers.
-The platform enables users to discover barbers within a 5km radius using GPS location, browse services and pricing, schedule appointments, and manage their bookings.
+The platform enables users to discover barbers within a configurable radius (up to 10km) using GPS location, browse services and pricing, schedule appointments, and manage their bookings.
 The application also provides a dedicated dashboard for barbers to manage their schedules, approve bookings, and set their availability.

 The application follows a clean, fast, and simple design philosophy with minimal screens and straightforward user flows.
-It supports both light and dark themes, automatic language detection (English/Arabic with RTL support), and generates unique booking confirmation numbers.
+It supports both light and dark themes, automatic language detection (English/Arabic with RTL support), and generates unique booking confirmation numbers in the format BARB-YYYY-XXXXXX.

 ## User Preferences